Box tree moth

 What we are doing

 In the summer of 2023, box tree moth was confirmed on residential properties in Quebec, Nova Scotia and New Brunswick.
 In response to these detections, the CFIA consulted the public on options to expand the regulated area from January 11 to February 10, 2024.
-After analyzing the comments received, the CFIA has decided to add the provinces of Quebec, New Brunswick, Nova Scotia, and Newfoundland and Labrador to the area regulated for BTM.
-Directive D-22-04 and the Ministerial Order have been revised to reflect the expanded area.
+After analyzing the comments received, the CFIA added the provinces of Quebec, New Brunswick, Nova Scotia, and Newfoundland and Labrador to the area regulated for box tree moth.
+In August of 2024, box tree moth was detected at a residential property in Prince Edward Island, leading to the province being added as a regulated area as well.
+Directive D-22-04 and the Ministerial Order have been revised to reflect the new expanded areas.

-Buxus spp. plants for planting may move freely within, and between, the provinces of Ontario, Québec, New Brunswick, Nova Scotia, and Newfoundland and Labrador.
+Buxus spp. plants for planting may move freely within, and between, the provinces of Ontario, Québec, New Brunswick, Nova Scotia, Newfoundland and Labrador and Prince Edward Island.

 Box tree moth was added to the List of pests regulated by Canada.
 Consult the Pest risk management decision (RMD-22-02) to understand why this decision was made, and the directive for box tree moth (D-22-04) for a description of domestic and import phytosanitary requirements.

 A Ministerial Order under the Plant Protection Act was established in July 2023 to support enforcement of these regulatory requirements, which include movement restrictions for boxwood shrubs.
-Ontario is declared a place infested with box tree moth.
+Ontario, Quebec, New Brunswick, Nova Scotia, Newfoundland and Labrador and Prince Edward Island are declared places infested with box tree moth.

 Collaborative surveillance and community science continue in an effort to reduce the risk of spread in Canada.
 A national technical advisory committee has been established to discuss next steps and raise awareness of box tree moth with industry and the public.
 Members currently include the CFIA, the Ontario Ministry of Agriculture, Food and Rural Affairs, Landscape Ontario, Canadian Nursery Landscape Association, Ministère de l'Agriculture, des Pêcheries et de l'Alimentation, Québec vert, and grower representatives.